sungsoo-ahn/2025/_posts/2025-04-28-factual-validation-simplification.md

 If the dataset is preprocessed to isolate one specific fact per entry, we recommend bypassing that step.
 Instead, the data can directly enter our model, which dynamically groups related facts.
 This approach preserves the richness of the dataset and streamlines the overall workflow.

-## Advantages of This System

-- **Granular Verification**: Validates individual facts for higher precision compared to document- or paragraph-level assessments.
-- **Simple Integration**: This system can be integrated into existing RAG infrastructure to enhance the overall functionality without requiring infrastructure changes.
-- **Efficient Storage**: Compresses data through summarization and clustering, reducing storage needs and retrieval token usage.
-- **Fact-Level Accuracy**: Ensures validity by requiring agreement across multiple sources before storing facts.
-- **Real-Time Validation**: Enables fast, efficient validation within the generation process.
-- **Scalable**: Modular design scales across datasets and domains, ensuring long-term applicability.

 ## Experimentation and Results

 We evaluated our proposed pipeline by benchmarking it against a **Traditional Retrieval-Augmented Generation (RAG) Pipeline** using the PubmedQA dataset <d-cite key="jin2019"></d-cite>.
 The evaluation focused on three key metrics: **factual accuracy, RAG effectiveness,** and **storage efficiency,** collectively measuring response quality, retrieval precision, and data storage optimization.

 <span style="font-size: 20px; font-weight: bold;">Traditional RAG Pipeline</span>

 The traditional RAG pipeline was tested under ideal conditions, embedding and retrieving the labeled contexts directly from the PubmedQA dataset <d-cite key="jin2019"></d-cite>.
 This setup provided perfect access to the correct answer contexts, offering a significant advantage.
-Despite this, our proposed pipeline—which applies summarization and compression—demonstrates performance comparable to this baseline, underscoring its effectiveness.
+Despite this, our proposed pipeline—which applies summarization and compression—demonstrates performance comparable to this baseline, emphasizing its effectiveness.

 The traditional pipeline workflow includes the following steps:
 - Embed each context using OpenAI's `text-embedding-3-large` model.